Lamivudine/Zidovudine Viatris 150/300 (Lamivudine And Zidovudine)

 Important Warnings

-There are important safety considerations before taking this medication.
+There are several important considerations to keep in mind when taking this medication.

 Who Should Not Take Lamivudine/Zidovudine Viatris 150/300

-Do not take this medication if you are allergic to lamivudine, zidovudine, or any ingredients; have kidney or liver disease; have reduced red blood cell count (anemia) or white blood cell count (neutropenia); are pregnant, trying to become pregnant, or breastfeeding.
+Do not take this medication if you are allergic to lamivudine, zidovudine, or any of its ingredients.
+It is also contraindicated in individuals with kidney or liver disease, low red or white blood cell counts, and those who are pregnant or breastfeeding.

 Medical Conditions to Discuss